- City Activities and Info

 Dismal Swamp Canal Trail

-The Canal is the site of the popular "Paddle for the Border," which takes place in the spring.
-The event attracts paddlers from Maryland to Georgia, ages eight to eighty, fitness-buffs to historians, nature enthusiasts to families looking for a pleasant day's adventure.
+The Canal is the site of the popular event "Paddle for the Border," which takes place in the spring.
+The event attracts paddlers from all over, ages eight to eighty, fitness-buffs to historians, to families looking for a pleasant day's adventure.

-The Great Dismal Swamp Refuge is home to myriad species of wildlife; parts of the Refuge were surveyed by George Washington's company; the Swamp is nationally recognized as a stop on the "Underground Railroad"; the GDS Refuge is also a resting spot for thousands of migratory birds in the fall and spring.
-The trail is linear and flat; perfect for people of all ages to bike or walk and horse owners to ride.
-The Ballahack Rd./Great Dismal Swamp Boat Ramp provides easy access to launch your boat, canoe or kayak and is the location of the annual Paddle for the Border.
+The Great Dismal Swamp Refuge is home to a myriad species of wildlife.
+Parts of the Refuge were surveyed by George Washington's company, and the Swamp is nationally recognized as a stop on the "Underground Railroad".
+The GDS Refuge is also a resting spot for thousands of migratory birds in the fall and spring.
+The Ballahack Road Boat Ramp provides easy access to launch a boat, canoe or kayak.

 Directions and Maps

 Sunrise to sunset.
 All parks in the City close at sunset.
 This is for safety as most parks in the City are not lighted and not permitting people in the parks after sunset reduces illegal activities.
 On the Trail after sunset, the chance of a wild animal encounter is greater and due to darkness you may not see the animal until too late.
 Also, more snakes may be on the pavement getting the last warmth of the day.

 Have fun!
 The Trail is linear and flat and is the perfect place to ride your bike, jog, walk, and roller skate.
 You can also watch birds, fish (although the fishing isn't very good), ride your horse, or launch a boat at the boat ramp.
 Bring a picnic and watch the boats go by.
 All Trail users should keep to the right and pass on the left for safety.
 The area between the pavement and canal is also part of the Trail.